 Most people are well-meaning, but as alluded to above, child abduction is a risk.
 Therefore, take precautions by ensuring your child is never left alone unsupervised.Whether you’re in or out of the house, always have your child in sight.
 Take extra precautions too, so close doors and windows when you’re at home, and secure gaps in fencing so your child doesn’t escape from your garden.
 When you’re out of the home, never leave your baby’s pram unattended, and when they are old enough to walk, use a baby harness, so your child has no opportunity to get away from you.
 Then, as your child gets older, ensure you talk about stranger danger to them.
 The more educated you and they are, the less chance of harm.

 Safety Tip #5: Be careful around dogs

 We haven’t covered every safety tip here, but we have tried to cover as broad a base as possible.
+Need some more babyproofing tips?
 Carry on with your research, read any baby manual you can get your hands on, and talk to those seasoned pros at parenthood for their hints and tips.
 Let us know too if you have any advice that we haven’t covered here.
 Thanks for reading, and happy (safe) parenting!